Saturday, July 31st to Saturday, August 28th. Students are expected to fully participate for the duration of the program.

 2) What classes will be offered?

-Over the summer, LSP students will be enrolled in two courses (1 unit each) - a college-level writing and research course and either a chemistry-based problem-solving class or math problem-solving course.
-Students will be placed in the chemistry or math course based on their previous experiences with the course material and academic interests.
+Over the summer, LSP students will be enrolled in two courses (1 unit each) - a college-level writing and research course and a math problem-solving course.
+Students will be placed in the math course based on their previous experiences with the course material and academic interests.
 See The LSP Summer Experience for course descriptions.
 These hands-on, small group-oriented courses focus on enhancing analytical thinking, sharpening problem-solving abilities, and developing scholarly research skills.
 The courses are graded on a Satisfactory/No Credit basis.
 The credits you receive from these courses do not replace any course requirements for the academic year (eg., you will still be required to take PWR during the academic year).

-4) What will LSP be like in a remote environment?
+3) What will LSP be like this summer?

+This summer, we are hoping to have an in-person program with some components being virtual.
+Depending on health conditions, the program may need to pivot to a remote experience.
 Each week of LSP will vary but generally, students will have classes or workshops for about 1.5-2 hours in the morning and the afternoon with a break in between.
-Every evening, there will be social events facilitated by student staff members and students will be expected to attend at least one to two social events per week.
-There will also be opportunities to virtually meet campus partners, build academic skills, and learn about other resources Stanford offers its students.
+Every evening, there will be social events facilitated by student staff members.
+There will also be opportunities to meet campus partners, build academic skills, and learn about other resources Stanford offers its students.
+This program is rigorous and will require full participation throughout.

 Leland Scholars participating in the summer program will enroll in a one-unit course during the fall and winter quarters of their first year.
 This small, weekly seminar continues the themes of community from the summer while also preparing you to take advantage of your time at Stanford.
 Student-led LSP Council holds at least one academic and one social event per quarter.
 Full-time LSP staff provide one-on-one and group advising opportunities for students.